asef-sami/Airplane-Ticket-Booking-App/README.md

 # Airpedia - Airplane Ticket Booking App

 ## Overview
 Airpedia is a Flutter-based mobile application designed for booking airplane tickets.
-This project is developed as part of the CSE-3112: Software Engineering Lab course by [Your Name] and Asef Sami.
+This project is developed as part of the CSE-3112: Software Engineering Lab course.

 ## Features
 - User-friendly interface for searching and booking flights